People and their pets are taking more and more antidepressants. These drugs are not benign.

 High fever and changes in respiratory rate can also occur.

-If you know your pet ingested too much of a prescribed drug or the wrong medication and is asymptomatic, it may be safe to monitor your pet at home after checking with your vet or poison control.
+If you know the pet ingested too much of a prescribed drug or the wrong medication and is asymptomatic, it may be safe to monitor them at home after checking with your vet or poison control.

-If your pet is symptomatic, he or she should be admitted to a veterinary hospital.
+If your pet is symptomatic, they should be admitted to a veterinary hospital.
 Clinical signs can change abruptly.
-IV fluids for support, injectable medications, controlling high fevers and controlling neurological signs are all part of the treatment.
+Intravenous fluids for support, injectable medications, controlling high fevers and controlling neurological signs are all part of the treatment.

 Diagnosis and Prevention

 There are no simple lab tests to diagnose SS.
-The pet parent’s history and clinical signs are the best we have to go on.
+The pet’s history and clinical signs are the best we have to go on.
 Toxicology testing of urine or stomach contents is not easily available, timely or practical in most situations.

-- Veterinarians should prescribe these drugs carefully and warn people of possible side effects.
+- Vets should prescribe these drugs carefully and warn their clients of possible side effects.
 Never be afraid to ask questions if you don’t think something has been explained fully.

-- Tell your veterinarian about all supplements and other drugs you are giving your pet.
+- Tell your vet about all supplements and other drugs you are giving your pet.

 - Don’t mix medicines without checking it out first.
 Tramadol, for example, a drug used commonly for pain, or mirtazapine, an appetite stimulant, may have been prescribed for your pet in the past.
-If your pet has now been prescribed an SSRI (like fluoxetine), it is not a good idea to give some old Tramadol you had left over.
+But if they have now been prescribed an SSRI (like fluoxetine), it is not a good idea to give leftover Tramadol.

 - Keep medications out of pet’s reach.
-If you have a family member who may be on multiple drugs and/or is suffering from depression or mental instability, make sure the medications are not left out.
-I know this sounds like a no-brainer, but this occurs all too frequently.
+If you have a family member who may be on multiple drugs and/or is living with depression or mental instability, make sure the medications are not left out.
+This occurs all too frequently.

 Accidents can happen.
-I sometimes have clients who simply mix up medications or double dose by mistake.
-If you make the phone call to your vet as soon as you realize the problem, you have the best chance of a happy outcome.
+Vets sometimes have clients who simply mix up medications or double dose by mistake.
+If you make the phone call to your veterinarian as soon as you realize the problem, you have the best chance of a happy outcome.
 This is one scenario where time truly is of the essence.